TUDelft-books/CSBB-textbook/book/Quarter1/Week1_3.md

 -   Lecture: <a href=#lecture-advanced-literature-search> Advanced literature search</a>

--   Workshop: <a href=#workshop-scientific-communication---critical-reading> Scientific Communication -- Critical Reading</a>
+-   Workshop: <a href=#workshop-scholarly-communication---critical-reading> Scientific Communication -- Critical Reading</a>

 -   Group activity: <a href=#group-activity-of-the-week> Writing a short pitch</a>